A paper jukebox: exploring our sheet music collections

 Irish and Scots traditional music are among the ethnic repertoires represented.
 African-American music also found its way to Australia (and into the SLM collections) from the 1830s, in the form of ‘Jim Crow’ songs and ‘Ethiopian melodies’.
 It wasn’t until well into the 1860s that German classical music – now considered canonical – began to have a noticeable impact on these collections.
 Two of the earliest pieces by Beethoven and Schubert that appeared in Sydney concert programs – respectively ‘Adelaïde’ (regularly sung in the 1850s) and ‘The Erl King’ (first performed publicly in 1845) – have entered the RHHF and Throsby collections by the early 1860s.

 With their inclusions and omissions, the collections are invaluable as a window on tastes and fashions of the era, on music as cherished and practised, and on business and personal relationships.
 Every piece has a story to tell, linking composers, publishers, importers, retailers, owners and performers in an intricate historical web.

 University of Sydney

-Graeme Skinner is an Australian musical historian, and an honorary associate in musicology at Sydney Conservatorium of Music, University of Sydney.
+Graeme Skinner is an Australian musical historian, and an honorary associate in musicology at Sydney Conservatorium of Music, University of Sydney, and has worked with SLM on its colonial music collections since 2011.
 He is author of the biography Peter Sculthorpe: the making of an Australian composer (UNSW Press; ebook 2015).
 In his regularly updated research website, Australharmony, he documents the musical history of Australia's colonial and early Federation eras, and curates a complementary virtual archive of Australian colonial music resources and user tags inside Trove.
 With co-author Michael Noone, he is also completing a catalogue of the plainsong and polyphonic choirbooks of Toledo Cathedral, Spain.